ouvroir/display/README.md

 *Display is designed by the laboratory in the framework of the Partnership New uses of collections in art museums.
 Project manager: Lena Krause.
 Scientific director: Emmanuel Chateau-Dutier.

+Work in progress on the ontological model can be consulted in the following repository: https://github.com/ouvroir/display-ontology

 ## Axe 1 – LA COLLECTION EXPOSÉE